 Dan: Well, good day, everyone, and thank you for attending today’s presentation on data backup and disaster recovery.
-My name is Dan Haurey, and I’m the president of Exigent Technologies, an 11-year-old IT solutions provider and Microsoft Gold partner with offices in Mount Arlington, New Jersey, and New York City.
+My name is Dan Haurey, and I’m the president of Exigent Technologies, an 11-year-old IT solutions provider and Microsoft Gold partner with offices in Morristown, New Jersey, and New York City.

 Now, if for some reason you’re having difficulty viewing today’s presentation on your screen, we do have a support engineer standing by in our help desk, and we’d be happy to assist you.
 So if you’re having an issue, just call into our help desk at 973-770-0500 and choose option 3 from the phone menu, and we’ll try our best to get any issues ironed out for you.
 Once again, that number is 973-770-0500, and choose option 3.
 Additionally, all attendees will receive a copy of the presentation slides by way of email before the end of the week.

 Now, before we begin, I should tell you that we’re making some assumptions here that you have at least one server in your environment and of course, that you are interested in the protection of your firm’s data or IT operations.
 So let’s talk about the goals for the day.
 First, we intend to educate you.
 So if you walk away today having learned even one or a few items, we would relish in the fact that we provided some value, of course.
 But more importantly, with the rapid shift away from tape backup to the more robust technology that’s available now, it’s important for us to know that you know that you have a choice.
 And make no mistake about it, we hope that by the end of today’s presentation, you feel as we do, that you shouldn’t rely exclusively on tapes for your disaster recovery needs.